 Our Nominating Committee includes Silas Kines (Chairman), Gary Tucker and Wayne Arnett.
-The Nominating Committee members are deemed to be independent.
+Mr. Arnett, because of his involvement in day to day financial management of the Company, may not be deemed independent (see above under Audit Committee).
+The other Nominating Committee members are deemed to be independent.
 The Nominating Committee meets as necessary but at least once annually to consider and recommend potential nominees for directorships to the full Board of Directors.
 The Nominating Committee met two times during the fiscal year ended June 30, 2011.
 The Nominating Committee charter is posted on our website at www.amerityre.com.
 Pursuant to the charter, the Nominating Committee will consider candidates for directorships proposed by any stockholder although there is no formal procedure for making such proposals.